Shubhamzingare/InsideOutEmoji/README.md

 This platform supports many languages like React,VanillaJS,Angular etc.
 Inside Out this app gives you meanings of different emojis.
 You can enter emojis to know their meanings.

+<b>To try this app click on link given in the right corner About section.</b>